Easy Unstuffed Cabbage Roll Casserole: A Time-Saving Taste of Home

 cabbage roll casserole in a bowl and a fork.

-When you cook you have a lot more freedom than with baking which is nice.
-If you know you or your family members do not like a certain thing you can take it out or swap it with a suitable substitute.
+When you cook, you have a lot more freedom than with baking, which is nice.
+If you know you or your family members do not like a certain thing, you can remove it or swap it for a suitable substitute.

 Here are a couple of variations you might like to try to mix things up or if the original recipe does not work for you: